TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/ddos-ddosattackwasdetectedandhasbeenmitigatedforpublicipresource-diag.md

 productPesIds=""
 cloudEnvironments="Public"
 />
-# Customer is onboarded to DDoS Standard and creates a case for an attack already mitigated
+# Customer is Onboarded to DDoS Standard and Creates a Case for an Attack Already Mitigated
 <!--issueDescription-->
 DDoS Attack was detected and has been mitigated for Public IP resource. <br>
 <br>